At A Glance

 This artwork is currently in storage

-The Mangbusucks are among the sculptures included in the International Sculpture Garden
+The Mangbusucks were among the sculptures included in an International Sculpture Garden at Penn’s Landing

 To flank the approaches to the tombs of eminent people, Koreans carved memorial stone figures known as mangbusucks